ucbds-infra/otter-grader/docs/otter_assign/v0/python_notebook_format.rst

     autograder_files: []           # a list of other files only to include in the autograder
     plugins: []                    # a list of plugin names and configurations
     test_files: true               # whether to store tests in separate .py files rather than in the notebook metadata
-    colab: false                   # whether this assignment will be run on Google Colab
+    runs_on: default               # the interpreter this notebook will be run on if different from the default IPython interpreter (one of {'default', 'colab', 'jupyterlite'})

 ..
 END YAML TARGET